bootstrap-ruby/bootstrap_form/RELEASING.md

 ## How to release

-1. Run `BUNDLE_GEMFILE=gemfiles/7.0.gemfile bundle update` to make sure that you have all the gems necessary for testing and releasing.
+1. Make sure that you have all the gems necessary for testing and releasing.

+       BUNDLE_GEMFILE=gemfiles/7.0.gemfile bundle update

 2. **Ensure the tests are passing by running the tests**

    (There should be no errors or warnings.)